 Artificial intelligence (AI) can have huge benefits, but may also be discriminatory.
 There are dangers it may discriminate against disabled people when used in recruitment.

 - AI software to grade job candidates may be trained on “normal” people without disabilities.
-Even if efforts are made to make the software non-discriminatory for sex, ethnic origin etc, doing so may be much more difficult for disability, given the wide range of different disabilities.
+Even if efforts are made to make the software non-discriminatory for sex, ethnic origin etc, doing this for disability may be much more difficult, given the wide range of different disabilities.

 - An example of AI in recruitment is Recorded video recruitment, where AI assesses a recorded interview done on the job applicant’s computer or smartphone.

-- It seems more than possible that AI software which takes into account eg speech patterns, tone of voice, and facial movements may mark people down because of their stammer and accompanying behaviours.
+- It seems very possible that AI software which takes into account eg speech patterns, tone of voice, and facial movements may mark people down because of their stammer and accompanying behaviours.
 Below How might this type of AI mark down people who stammer?

 - The attitude of tribunals to this type of case is unclear.
-A particular issue is likely to be the claimant getting enough evidence that the AI marks them down because of the consequences of their disability.
+A particular issue for claimants is likely to be getting enough evidence that the AI marks them down because of the consequences of their disability.
 I suggest some ways one might get Evidence of detriment related to stammering.
 I have also tried to suggest how burdens of proof might work in this area.

-- Though this pages focuses on the Equality Act, I include some notes on GDPR which is relevant even after Brexit.
+- Though this pages focuses on the Equality Act, I include some notes on the UK GDPR which is relevant even after Brexit.

 - Other ways AI may be used in recruitment include analysing job applications or a job applicant’s social media profile.

-- There is a Links section below, but I would like to point up particularly the AI Law website, including AI in recruitment (ai-lawhub.com).
+- There is a Links section below, but I would like to point up particularly ai-lawhub.com, including AI in recruitment (ai-lawhub.com).

 AI and algorithms